Tanmoy-Rath/misc/0-myRfunctions.md

 ### Turns a numeric vector to represent corresponding factor levels of a factor-level character vector
-You have a list of activity labels and a long numeric vector representing those labels.
-You want to turn the numeric vector to the factor variable but you also want the numbers to represent the corresponding factor-level in activity_labels
 ```R
 New_data <- factor(activity_labels[long_vector], levels=activity_labels)
 ```
+You have a character vector of activity labels and a long numeric vector representing those labels.
+You want to turn the numeric vector to the factor variable but you also want the numbers to represent the corresponding factor-level in activity_labels
 ```R
 > activity_labels
 [1] "WALKING"            "WALKING_UPSTAIRS"   "WALKING_DOWNSTAIRS" "SITTING"